Australian media on trial for breaching order in Pell case

 An online story that referenced overseas reporting led to the newspaper’s owner and staff being charged.

-“A high-profile Australian known across the world has been convicted of a serious crime but the details cannot be published in any media in the country,” the online report began, under a headline: “The story we can’t report.”
+“A high-profile Australian known across the world has been convicted of a serious crime but the details cannot be published in any media in the country,” the online report began, under the headline, “The story we can’t report.”

+Sydney radio broadcaster Chris Smith, whom De Ferrari described as a “commentator rather than a journalist,” referred to similar cryptic reports in Sydney newspapers during his morning program.

+He’s been charged for telling his audience that two of the top three results of Google searches for the “suppressed name” were websites that reported the crimes.

 The media defendants have not said what their defense is to be in the court case.
 De Ferrari said some of the individuals charged had said they were not aware that a suppression order existed.

+Some won’t admit to writing contentious articles, relying on a privilege against self-incrimination.
+Prosecutors will have to prove their roles in publication.

-The trial is continuing.
+The trial was adjourned until Tuesday.